 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-Taking a gap year was the BEST decision I ever made, it was the best year of my life.
-For my gap year, I embarked on a working holiday in Canada.
-I worked to develop my skills while exploring new parts of Canada with every spare minute I had.
-There are so many reasons why I encourage others to take a gap year instead of rushing into university and working life, which I have discussed in detail here.
+There are so many reasons why I encourage everyone to take a gap year instead of rushing into university and working life, which I have discussed in detail here.

 Canada is an ideal gap year destination.
 It is easy to get a working holiday visa in Canada, jobs are easy to find and Canadians are extremely friendly and welcoming.
 The country is beautiful, with snow-capped mountains and ski resorts in every direction.